gautamop01/Techno-Tradz-Website/README.md

 # Techno-Tradz-Website

-## TO Run this website in Your Local Machine
+## To Run this website in Your Local Machine

 ### `npm start`